cs231n/cs231n.github.io/convolutional-networks.md

 TOTAL params: 138M parameters
 ```

 As is common with Convolutional Networks, notice that most of the memory is used in the early CONV layers, and that most of the parameters are in the last FC layers.
-In particular, the first FC layer contains 100M weights, out of a total of 140M.
+In this particular case, the first FC layer contains 100M weights, out of a total of 140M.

 <a name='comp'></a>